Security Overview

 Current compliance-related information:

-Compliance reporting All customer data is stored in SOC1/2 and/or ISO 27000 certified data centers.
+Compliance reporting All customer data is stored in data centers that maintain robust certifications, including SOC 2 and ISO 27001.

 top | section